 Cryptocurrencies have come a long way since 2009, but regulatory clarity still varies from region to region.
 If you are living in a region facing regulatory uncertainty, you may be able to receive cryptocurrencies through P2P platforms.
 However, you may face some challenges when converting the tokens to your local currency.

 2. Volatility Might be a Problem

 Some cryptocurrencies are particularly prone to price fluctuations.
-If you don't like the uncertainty that comes with such volatility, you may be more comfortable making peer-to-peer transactions with stablecoins, which are pegged on a 1:1 basis with select fiat currencies.
+If you don't like the uncertainty that comes with such volatility, you may be more comfortable making peer-to-peer transactions with stablecoins that are pegged on a 1:1 basis with select fiat currencies, like BUSD.
 This is especially true for business owners who are receiving payments for products or services rendered.

 3. Mass Adoption Remains Elusive

 Cryptocurrencies are still underutilized and misunderstood despite all the progress made over the last decade.
 Though peer-to-peer cryptocurrency exchanges allow unbanked users to transfer value without the constraints that centralized institutions bring, cryptocurrency awareness remains low in many countries.
 Crypto education remains a barrier to adoption for many, though this is beginning to change.